jbaldwindev/MovieMonsterInfra/README.md

 - PostgreSQL readiness is checked with `pg_isready` before the backend starts.
 - The backend uses the Compose service name `postgres` for local database connectivity.
-- The frontend build context is outside this repository, so local frontend builds require the sibling `MovieMonsterFrontend` repository.
 - The frontend service has both an image tag and a build context.
 Deployment hosts should either have access to a published frontend image or have the sibling `MovieMonsterFrontend` build context available.